Mailfence DMARC enforcement strategy

 What is DMARC?

 DMARC stands for “Domain-based Message Authentication, Reporting & Conformance”.
-It allows senders to define for their domain by a policy on what receiver should do when SPF and/or DKIM fails.
+It allows senders to define a policy, for their domain, on what receiver should do when SPF and/or DKIM fails.
 DMARC also checks if messages

 When DMARC fails, based on the sending domain policy, the message is quarantined in your spam folder or rejected.
 When DMARC is enforced by receiver side, users can be protected from phishing, spoofing and other kind of unwanted emails.